appseconnect/docs/_posts/Getting-Started/2018-09-20-accessing-portal.md

 6. Sync Errors
 7. Execution Logs

-Click the dashboard widgets to expand and view the related functionality of the widgets in details.
+Click on the widgets to expand and view the related functionality of the widgets in details.

 *1. Project Basic Information: This widget displays the basic information of the organisation.*
 The details displayed in the widget are: